 Alloy wheels can get dirty pretty quickly.
-Here's how you can keep them looking fresh with an alloy wheel cleaner
+Here's how you can keep them looking fresh with an alloy wheel cleaner.

-We'd recommend giving the wheels another wash after using an alloy wheel cleaner, but again wear some rubber or latex gloves while you're doing it.
+We'd recommend giving the wheels another wash after using the alloy wheel cleaner to get rid of any remaining contaminants, but remember to wear some rubber or latex gloves while you're doing it.

 How to clean your alloy wheels: top tips

-- 1. Get a specialist alloy wheel cleaning product.
+- Get a specialist alloy wheel cleaning product.

-- 2. Use a pressure washer to remove any loose dirt.
+- Use a pressure washer to remove any loose dirt.

 - Put on some rubber or latex gloves.

-- 4. Apply your alloy wheel cleaning product as directed.
+- Apply your alloy wheel cleaning product as directed.

 - Leave for the designated about of time.